Romulus968/copycat/README.md

 # How to install copycat

-    INFO: Copycat files will be copied to /usr/local/bin!
+    INFO: Copycat Toolkit will be installed to /bin and /usr/local/bin like /bin/epkg and /usr/local/bin/epkg!

 > cd copycat